wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 and end (`--quality-cutoff`) of the sequences.

 > **_Note:_**
-> If you trim too much of your sequence (i.e. too large values for `--cut` and
+> If you trim too much of your sequence (i.e., too large values for `--cut` and
 > `--quality-cutoff`), you increase the likelihood of eliminating important
 > information.
 Additionally, if the trimming is too aggressive, some sequences
 > may be discarded completely, which will cause problems in the subsequent